-Claims Development Information (Unaudited)

-Years ended June 30, 2008 through 2017
+Claims Development Information (Unaudited) Years ended June 30, 2009 through 2018

 The following table illustrates how the Association's earned premium revenue (net of excess insurance) and investment income compare to related costs of loss (net of loss assumed by excess insurance carriers) and other expenses assumed by the Association as of the end of each of the last ten years.
 The rows of the table are defined as follows: (1) This line shows the total of each fiscal year's gross premium revenue and investment revenue, premium revenue ceded to excess insurance carriers, and net earned premium revenue and reported investment revenue.
 (2) This line shows each fiscal year's other operating costs of the Association including overhead and claims expense not allocable to individual claims.
 (3) This line shows the Association's gross incurred claims and allocated claims adjustment expenses, claims assumed by excess insurance carriers, and net incurred claims and allocated adjustment expenses (both paid and accrued) as originally reported as of the end of the first year in which the event that triggered coverage under the contract occurred (called policy year).
 (4) This section shows the cumulative net amounts paid as of the end of successive years for each policy year.
 (5) This line shows the latest reestimated amount of claims assumed by excess insurance carriers as of the end of the current year for each accident year.
 (6) This section shows how each policy year's net incurred claims increased or decreased as of the end of successive years.
-(7) This line compares the latest reestimation received on known claims, reevaluation of existing information on known claims, and emergence of new claims ont previously known.)
-(7) This line compares the latest reestimated amounts originally established (line 3) and shows whether this latest estimate of net claims current less than originally thought.
-As data for individual policy years.
-The columns of the table estimates and reestimated amounts commonly is used to evaluate the accuracy of net incurred claims currently recognized in less mature policy years.
+(This annual reestimation results from new information received on known claims, reevaluation of existing information on known claims, and emergence of new claims not previously known.)
+(7) This line compares the latest reestimated net incurred claims amount to the amount originally established (line 3) and shows whether this latest estimate of net claims corriently recognized in less mature policy years.
+The columns of the table show data for successive policy years.